rdiazconcha/dapr-workshop-labs/labs/lab1/Lab 1 - Setting up the development environment.md

     `dapr run --app-id patient --app-port 5001 --dapr-http-port 50001 -- dotnet run -p .\DaprHospital.Patient.Api\ --urls http://localhost:5001`

     `dapr run --app-id hospital --app-port 5002 --dapr-http-port 50002 -- dotnet run -p .\DaprHospital.Hospital.Api\ --urls http://localhost:5002`

+2. In a fourth tab, execute the following command to run the Dapr dashboard:

+    `dapr dashboard`

+3. Navigate to the dashboard by Ctrl-clicking the address in the Windows Terminal, or manually open a browser and navigate to **http://localhost:8080**

+4. Inspect the Dapr dashboard UI and its options.

+5. Verify that the three microservices' databases were created, by using SQL Server Management Studio or Azure Data Studio.

 ## Task 7: Install Tye
 1. Execute the following command: